message/iata/AE.md

 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers with a diplomatic or an official passport traveling on duty;
-- passengers with a golden visa issued by United Arab Emirates;
+- passengers with a golden visa issued by United Arab Emirates.
-- passengers transiting through United Arab Emirates to return to India as final destination.
 3. Passengers who in the past 14 days have been in or transited through Nigeria are not allowed to enter and transit.
 - This does not apply to:
 - nationals of United Arab Emirates;